 - Property Previously Used to Make Methamphetamine: If the landlord has any knowledge that the property was previously used in the manufacturing of methamphetamine and that it was not cleaned properly they must disclose this information to their tenants.
 (Source: Offit Kurman https://www.offitkurman.com/blog/2015/03/26/virginia-law-requires-landlords-to-clean-or-disclose-former-meth-labs-to-lease-applicants/ )

 An Overview of the Landlord-Tenant Law in Roanoke, VA

 1. Privacy Rights

-In the state of Virginia, landlords must provide tenants with notice prior to entering their rented units.
-For routine repairs, the notice should be at least 24 hours; and if it involves the application of pesticide or insecticide, it should be at least 48 hours.
+In the state of Virginia, landlords must provide tenants with notice prior to entering their rented units and must enter at a reasonable time of day.
+For routine maintenance entries, the notice should be at least 24 hours.
+If the entry involves the application of pesticide or insecticide, the notice should be at least 48 hours.

 3. Withholding of Rent

-If a landlord fails to provide such a property, tenants have the right to withhold rent until the landlord takes care of important repairs.
+However, if a landlord fails to provide a liveable property, tenants have the right to file a claim against the landlord in court.

 4. Security Deposits

-You can find the entire text on the statewide security deposit laws here.
+For more information on the statewide security deposit laws click here.

 5. Housing Discrimination Laws